nieyongwei/SketchContour-C-/README.md

 This is the demo code of paper
 ---

-###Interactive Contour Extraction via Sketch-Alike Dense-Validation Optimization <br>
+###Interactive Contour Extraction via Sketch-Alike Dense-Validation Optimization
 ##Nie, Yongwei and Cao, Xu and Li, Ping and Zhang, Qing and Zhang, Zhensong and Li, Guiqing and Sun, Hanqiu <br>
 ##IEEE Transactions on Circuits and Systems for Video Technology, DOI: 10.1109/TCSVT.2019.2898691  <br>